macs3-project/MACS/README.rst

 1. Sequence name (derived from file name and line number if format is not Fasta)
 2. Sequence
 3. Type of match:
- NM - no match found.
+:NM: no match found.
- QC - no matching done: QC failure (too many Ns basically).
+:QC: no matching done: QC failure (too many Ns basically).
- RM - no matching done: repeat masked (may be seen if repeatFile.txt was specified).
+:RM: no matching done: repeat masked (may be seen if repeatFile.txt was specified).
- U0 - Best match found was a unique exact match.
+:U0: Best match found was a unique exact match.
- U1 - Best match found was a unique 1-error match.
+:U1: Best match found was a unique 1-error match.
- U2 - Best match found was a unique 2-error match.
+:U2: Best match found was a unique 2-error match.
- R0 - Multiple exact matches found.
+:R0: Multiple exact matches found.
- R1 - Multiple 1-error matches found, no exact matches.
+:R1: Multiple 1-error matches found, no exact matches.
- R2 - Multiple 2-error matches found, no exact or 1-error matches.
+:R2: Multiple 2-error matches found, no exact or 1-error matches.
 4. Number of exact matches found.
 5. Number of 1-error matches found.
 6. Number of 2-error matches found.